kozikow/mouseless/README.md

   which serves as bookmark.
 For example I just type "pulls" to open list of pull requests
 * built in calculator
-* Control Spotify, Evernote, add remember the milk tasks, post to twitter, kill top processes, translate, change units, change currencies
+* Using Alfred workflows (Premium, http://support.alfredapp.com/workflows ) you can do quite a lot.
+I frequently use it to Control Spotify, Evernote, add remember the milk tasks, kill top processes, google translate, change units, currencies, run build/tests and get growl notification when it completes, lookup time in timezone and open/search through/delete recently downloaded files.
+You can post to twitter.

 Shortcat
 --------
 http://shortcatapp.com/ .
 This application allows you to control all applications that implement accessibility using keyboard.
-Some use cases listed on the website:
+Some use cases according to the website:
 * Switching channels in Textual
 * Switching chats in Skype
 * Clicking links in chat applications